Physiotherapy BSc (Hons)

 Rachel joined the University in 2013 after working clinically for 13 years as a physiotherapist.
 She has worked predominantly in the NHS with patients with musculoskeletal disorders, but has also worked in private practice, overseas and in industrial and occupational health settings.
-Her other main area of academic interest is acupuncture, which she taught at a post-graduate level to practising physiotherapists.
+Her other main area of academic interest is acupuncture, which she teaches at a post-graduate level to practising physiotherapists.

 Gordon Smith joined the University of Worcester in June 2013 to take up his first undergraduate lecturing post.

 Gordon has over 20 years’ experience as a clinical physiotherapist.
 He has worked in a variety of locations including the USA and New Zealand.